wp-plugins/shopp-auto-capture-payment/readme.txt

 Tested up to: 3.9
 Stable tag: 0.1

-Add-on for [Shopp e-commerce](http://wordpress.org/plugins/shopp/) plugin to auto capture payments.
+Add-on for <a href="http://wordpress.org/plugins/shopp/">Shopp e-commerce</a> plugin to auto capture payments.

 == Description ==